Updated: November 2021

 Note about Purdue Bankruptcy Settlement

 You may have received a notification about the Purdue Bankruptcy Settlement.
 Please note that this is not a class action settlement, rather it is a notification regarding claims with respect to bankruptcy proceedings.
-If your organization wishes to seek compensation from this case, then we suggest that you work with legal or an external attorney to draft your proof of claim and corresponding alleged damages.
+The filing deadline to submit a claim has now passed, and claimants and creditors are currently voting on whether to approve the proposed bankruptcy plan of reorganization.

 We are monitoring the opioid litigation closely.
 If any class action settlements become available as a result of the opioid cases, then we will alert all eligible clients and pursue their settlement claims accordingly.

 There are many yet unanswered questions regarding the National Prescription Opiate Litigation.
-It has been difficult to establish the correct numbers when assessing the total costs incurred by each set of plaintiffs, which has made it even more difficult to predict the value of a potential “global settlement”.
-It is also unknown how the funds created from a potential “global settlement” would be allocated and which entities will be eligible to benefit.
+It has been difficult to establish the correct numbers when assessing the total costs incurred by each set of plaintiffs, which has made it even more difficult to predict the value of potential settlements.

 MCAG is actively monitoring and researching all proposed and approved settlements that arise within the MDL and outside of the MDL.
-Our focus is examining which settlements would benefit hospitals as well as the end-payor class, which includes employers who cover medical expenses in their employee benefit pharmaceutical plans.
+Our focus is examining which settlements would benefit hospitals as well as a proposed third-party payor class, which includes employers who cover medical expenses in their employee benefit pharmaceutical plans.

 In the meantime, MCAG continues to monitor and research the consolidated National Prescription Opiate Litigation as well as separate State and hybrid State-Local government cases and settlements.
-As more companies settle and more bellwether trials approach, it is hopeful that a “global settlement” will be reached quickly, benefiting all types of entities.
+As more government entities settle and more bellwether trials approach, it is hopeful that settlements will be reached quickly, benefiting all types of entities.